Questions & Answers About UK Number Plates

 See our full Terms and Conditions.

 Number plates MUST NOT be displayed on the vehicle until advised by either CarReg or DVLA Swansea.
-The issue of a V948 document or the issue of a new replacement V5C will enable you to purchase new number plates.
+The issue of a V948 (or eV948) document or the issue of a new replacement V5C will enable you to purchase new number plates.
 The majority of our transfers are completed within two weeks and many in as little as 5 working days.

 Any registration currently held on a DVLA Government Certificate (either a V750 Certificate of Entitlement or a V778 Retention Document) is deemed to be genuine.
 CarReg always aim to transfer the mark via the DVLA before monies are released to third party vendors.
 This safeguards all involved.